zwilder/zwilder.github.io/src/content/posts/2018-06-20-The-Roguelike-Tutorial-Week1.md

 I've nicknamed this project 'Barbarian!', since the player character in this type of roguelike does very little that is like a rogue and a lot that is like a loin-cloth wearing, great sword wielding burly barbarian.
 I even have some fun ideas for flavoring the project with more brute force and shiny muscles!

+Here is the source code for [Parts 0-2](https://github.com/zwilder/Barbarian/tree/Part_0-2)